sterlingindustries.com Listed by chaos Ransomware Group

 On May 27, 2026, the ransomware group known as Chaos posted a final notice on its leak site stating that it had exfiltrated roughly 503 GB of internal files from Sterling Industries and would soon publish them publicly if the company did not respond.

 Public reporting indicates the target is Sterling Industries, reachable via the domain sterlingindustries.com.
 The posting describes the data as internal files taken during a ransomware incident.
 As of the notice date, the group had already given the victim what it called “ample time” and was preparing the material for full release.
 No confirmed list of specific records has been published, but the volume—503 GB—suggests a broad range of corporate documents, employee information, and operational data may be involved.
-Victim count remains unknown; the company has not issued a public statement detailing whose personal information was exposed.
+Victim count remains unknown; the company has not issued a public statement detailing whose personal information may have been exposed.

 Why This Matters for You and Your Family